AdobeDocs/pass.en/help/authentication/sso-passive-authn.md

 <!--
 >[!RELATEDINFORMATION]
 >* Single Sign-On on iOS
->* SSO on iOS when using the Primetime authentication Access Enabler -->
+>* SSO on iOS when using the Adobe Pass authentication Access Enabler -->